 When the HMS Surprise drops her disguise as a whaler.
 The ship halts, the marines come out from hiding under canvas, and the cannons come out to blast the Acheron's mast to splinters.
+After the main mast topples, the Surprise sweeps in behind and blasts the Acheronfrom behindwith her other battery.
 A CMoA for the entire ship.